Employer of Record Botswana

 Companies must adhere to strict guidelines on working hours, wages, and conditions of employment.
 A valid employment contract in Botswana should include job responsibilities, salary, perks, work hours, leave entitlements, and termination terms.

-Botswana employer of record verifies that contracts comply with local legislation.
+Employer of record provider verifies that contracts comply with local legislation when hiring in Botswana.
 The following are the key provisions under the Employment Act of Botswana:

 1. Minimum Wage in Botswana